tikyau/Intelligent-Bank-Demo/readme.md

-A Node.js chatbot that connects with Bing Speech API (For speech-to-text) and LUIS (For NLP).
+A Node.js chatbot that connects with Bing Speech API (For speech-to-text via websocket) and LUIS (For NLP).

 Try asking the bot: